drGalapagos/SupportNightmares/README.md

 - *Example: [`250228_drgalapagos_001_1_analysis.md`](./Entities/Google/Ads/Refund/250228_drgalapagos_001/250228_drgalapagos_001_1_analysis.md) presents a personal analysis of the Google Ads Refund Nightmare using principles from relevant fields of study.*

 **7. Place the folders and the `.md` file(s) in the appropriate folder based on the following structure:**
-- **Entities:** these are providers of various services (e.g. companies, organizations, etc.).
+- **Entities:** are providers of various services (e.g. companies, organizations, etc.).
 They represent the top-level organizations that you had an issue with.
 To solve the issue you encountered, you requested help from the support team of one of these entities.

   - If the entity you had an issue with is already present in this folder, choose that one!
   - If the entity is not yet present, add it by defining its name.

 - *Example: list of [`Entities`](./Entities) already present in the folder structure.*

 - **Sub-units:** the next level represents sub-units within the entity such as a branch, department or a smaller meaningful unit.

   - If the sub-unit of the entity you had an issue with is already present in this folder, choose that one!
   - If the sub-unit of the entity is not yet present, add it by defining its name.

 - *Example: list of [`Sub-units`](./Entities/Google) already present within an entity.*

 - **Issue:** this level represents the general type of your issue.

   - If the general type of issue is already present in this folder, choose that one!
   - If the general type of issue is not yet present, add it by defining its name as succinctly as possible.
 Use max.
 5 words without spaces with the first letter of each word capitalized.
 The following are valid names for issues: *BlockedAccount, DiscrepancyBetweenInstructionsVsInterface, Refund, DefectiveProduct*, etc.

 - *Example: list of [`Issues`](./Entities/Google/Ads) already present within a sub-unit of an entity.*

 - **Case:** this level represents your concrete case.
   - Place your folders and `.md` file(s) created in Steps 3-6. describing the case that is worth sharing into the appropriate folder representing the general type of issue you tried to solve by asking for help from the support team.